When you hire a car / van / motorhome

 this means for your rental is that if you are unlucky

-much the remainder would be depends obviously on the
+the remainder.
+How much the remainder would be depends

 As

-£750 GB pounds to repair.
-In this case, the insurance
+cost £750 GB pounds to repair.
+In this case,

-company will charge the whole of the excess amount to
+the insurance company will charge the whole of the

-your credit card and they will contribute only £250
+excess amount to your credit card and they will

 Another